-In 1837 Henry Spalding, a Presbyterian missionary, planted the first potatoes in Lapwai, Idaho.
+In 1837 Henry Spalding, a Presbyterian missionary planted the first potatoes in Lapwai, Idaho.
 Today, potatoes are grown on nearly 350,000 acres across southern and eastern parts of the state.
-If we had to eat all the potatoes grown in Idaho, every man, women and child in Idaho would have to eat 55 potatoes every single day, all year long!
-Instead, Idaho potatoes are exported across the US and around the world!
+If we had to eat all the potatoes grown in Idaho, every man, woman, and child would have to eat 55 potatoes every single day, all year long!
+Instead, Idaho potatoes are exported across the US and around the world.